jatin33/react-calculator/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 - [Explore Math.js library for processing math expressions](https://mathjs.org/docs/expressions/syntax.html)

+Good to implement features
+- Exponentiation function, modulus operation
+- Two modes of calculator like (Scientific/Regular)
+- Adding Parenthesis to change prority of opeartions
+- Testing for the given app

 ## Available Scripts

 In the project directory, you can run: